Barcelineta

 Features of Barceloneta

-Barceloneta as a center of attraction
+Barceloneta as a center of gravity

 Additional information

-In the old restaurant Ramonet on Makinista Street, the tables are wine barrels.
+In the old Ramonet restaurant on Makinista Street, the tables are wine barrels.

 Barcelineta Barcelineta Barcelineta Barcelineta Barcelineta Barcelineta